Can Dogs Eat Frosted Mini-Wheats? Vet Reviewed Facts & FAQ

 No Nutritional Value

 And finally, Frosted Mini-Wheats offer no nutritional value to your pet.
-Which means you’re simply giving your pup empty calories (and empty calories add up over time, leading to obesity and obesity-related health issues).
+This means you’re simply giving your pup empty calories (and empty calories add up over time, leading to obesity and obesity-related health issues).

 FAQ About Dogs & Cereals